 In many countries, Valentine’s Day is celebrated on February 14th; however, in Chinese culture, Valentine’s Day, also known as Qixi Festival, is celebrated on the seventh day of the seventh month each year of the lunar calendar.
 For 2019, the romantic day is 7 Aug.

 Qixi Festival originated from a 2,000-year-old legend of two lovers, a cowherd, Niu Lang, and a weaver fairy from Heaven, Zhi Nu.

 The story goes that Zhi Nu, the daughter of the Goddess of Heaven, fell in love with Niu Lang, a cow herder.
 They got married and had two children, but when Zhi Nu’s mother found out about the love affair, she got furious and separated the two with a river of stars that became the Milky Way.
-The couple’s cried deeply touched the magpies that thousands of them flew up into the sky and formed a bridge for the two lovers to walk over the river.
+The couple’s cry deeply touched the magpies that thousands of them flew up into the sky and formed a bridge for the two lovers to walk over the river.

 Eventually, Zhi Nu’s mother relented and agreed to let the couple reunite for one night on every Qixi with the help from the magpies.

 How it is celebrated in Asia this year?

 This year in Taiwan, a series of love-themed events are held across the country.

 In Taipei, the Qixi celebration began on 3rd August evening with fireworks in the shape of the word “LOVE” and popular love songs played in the background.
 Many young couples and families with children sat on the lawn to enjoy the eight-minute fireworks show.

 In the southern city of Kaohsiung, a carnival is organized along its Love River.
 As for the central west of Taiwan, Changhua, the skywalk of the Baguashan Mountain has been decorated with lights to attract couples.